ProPrak01/Weather-App-mobile/README.md

 # React Native Weather App

-This is a simple weather app built with React Native using Expo.
+This is a weather app built made for intern assignment with React Native using Expo.
 It fetches weather data from the [WeatherAPI](https://www.weatherapi.com/) to provide current weather information for a given location.

 ## Features